We’ve made this Chicken Francese recipe so many times we’ve perfected it! Tender chicken breasts simmered in an easy, addicting lemon sauce!

-Can You Make This Recipe Ahead Of Time?
+Can You Make This Chicken Dinner Ahead Of Time?

 The answer is yes, but it’s better if you make it right before serving.
 The sauce is the most delicious when made fresh, when reheating the sauce can tend to “break” a little.
 That means that the butter can separate from the rest of the ingredients making it seem a little greasy.

 Even reheated though, this chicken is absolutely delicious, so don’t be afraid to make it ahead of time if you need to.
 You can reheat these chicken breasts in the oven at about 350 for 30 minutes or until heated through.
 When you take the chicken out of the oven, just give the sauce a quick stir to mix it back together again and you’ll be good to go.